HealthML/AntiSplodge_Turorial/README.md

 - Part 3: Train the AntiSplode model
 - Part 4: Deconvolute the ST spots

+### Skipping directly to the AntiSplodge part (Part 3 and Part 4)

+### Usage

+Simply clone the directory to the destination where you intend to run the experiment and open [AntiSplodge_MouseBrain_Tutorial.ipynb](AntiSplodge_MouseBrain_Tutorial.ipynb) in your favorite python notebook IDE.
 ## Results

 In the end you should see an image with spots, like the one shown below.
 Please note that the scRNA dataset is based on mouse hippocampus and cortex layers, and therefore should used only to get predictions for those regions.
 If you want to deconvolute the rest of the mouse brain regions, you should look for a matching dataset.